Market-Connections Professional Resume Writing Services

 Is Age a Concern?

 Let’s address the elephant in the room: age discrimination is real.
-Two out of three workers between the ages of 45 and 74 say they have seen — or experienced — age discrimination at work, and surprisingly, jobseekers over age 35 cite age as a top obstacle to getting hired.
+Two out of three workers between the ages of 45 and 74 say they have seen, or experienced, age discrimination at work, and surprisingly, job seekers over age 35 cited overcoming ageism while job searching.

 No doubt some employers can’t look past a candidate’s age.
 However, there are many traits associated with “old” that are within your control.
 These include: